GGR Collar Strategy

 What is a collar on GGR?

 A collar on GGR is the collar strategy applied to GGR (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With GGR stock trading near $3.96, the strikes shown on this page are snapped to the nearest listed GGR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GGR stock at $2.32 on the most recent close, the strikes shown on this page are snapped to the nearest listed GGR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are GGR collar max profit and max loss calculated?